royalaid/QIP-test/General-QCI-Template.md

 ---
 sip: <to be assigned>
-title: <QIP title>
+title: <QCI title>
 network: <CHAIN NAME>
 status: <Draft>
-author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
+author: <the wallet address of the proposing user>
 implementor: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
 implementation-date:
 proposal: <snapshot.org proposal link> (*optional)
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 ---

-This is the suggested template for new QIPs.
+This is the suggested template for new QCIs.
 Note that Proposals number will be assigned by an editor.
 When opening a pull request to submit your Proposal, please use an abbreviated title in the filename, qip-draft_title_abbrev.md.
 The title should be 44 characters or less

 ### Summary